Important COVID-19 travel guidance

 Only enter Montenegro through recognised border crossings.

-It is a legal requirement that you register with the local police or tourism organisation in the town/city where you’re staying within 24 hours of your arrival in Montenegro, unless you’re staying in a hotel or other commercial accommodation where you’ll be registered automatically on checking in.
+By law you must register with the local police or tourism organisation in the town/city where you are staying within 24 hours of your arrival in Montenegro, unless you are staying in a hotel or other commercial accommodation where you’ll be registered automatically on checking in.

-If you don’t register you may be fined, detained or face a court appearance.
+If you do not register you may be fined, detained or face a court appearance.

 The Montenegro Customs Administration advises travellers of the main regulations regarding import of food, medicines, flora and fauna species, animals, tobacco and alcoholic beverages and firearms, in their downloadable guide.